How to Exercise Your Dog in The Winter

 Believe it or not, treadmill walks make great exercise for dogs in winter—especially for dogs who get cold easily or those who get rambunctious when cooped up in the house.
 Walking is the most basic type of exercise and second nature to your pup.
 If you have a treadmill at home, you can teach your pup how to use it safely.
 Like anything, the key is to use positive reinforcement, start slowly, and build up your dog’s confidence and ability before progressing.
 See our video below to get started.

 Start by gathering your supplies.
-I like to teach this one with food, so grab a handful of your dog’s favorite treats.
+SpotOn's dog trainers prefer using food as a motivator for this technique, so grab a handful of your dog’s favorite treats.
 It’s important that these treats are small--and no bigger than your pinkie fingernail--as your dog will be eating them as he walks.
 Set your treadmill to the lowest possible setting.
 Show your dog you have treats in your hand and carefully lure him up onto the treadmill.
 When all four paws are on the treadmill, start feeding him treats.
 This should be done slowly, with one treat given right after the other.
 After you’ve given your dog a few treats, ask him to step down from the treadmill.
 In time, you can increase the time that passes between each treat.
 Start with a second or two and work your way up.
-Watch the video to get started.

 Hiking—get outdoors and have some fun!